Black Logo Wise Goals

 You can view the original study here

-Almost there… just one more really interesting activity.
-This one, by the same researchers as those who tested the best possible self intervention, asked people to write about an intensely positive experience from the past as opposed to an intensely negative one.
-It went back to the original three days for 20 minutes methodology… and yeah, same great results were found… improved mood, fewer health visits, less illness.
+The intensely positive experience intervention, by the same researchers as those who tested the best possible self intervention, asked people to write about an intensely positive experience from the past, and yeah, same great results were found… improved mood, fewer health visits, less illness.

 The instructions said that the experience can include anything that embodies a powerful positive emotion like awe, happiness, or ecstasy.
 Experiences might be about family, children, vacation, graduation etc).